javascript-tutorial/en.javascript.info/1-js/04-object-basics/07-optional-chaining/article.md

 How can we do this?

-The obvious solution would be to check the value using `if` or the conditional operator `?`, before accessing it, like this:
+The obvious solution would be to check the value using `if` or the conditional operator `?`, before accessing its property, like this:

 ```js
 let user = {};